BeLazy167/CustomThread/custom-thread-backend/README.md

 # CustomThread Backend

 A robust Node.js backend service for the CustomThread application, built with Express.js and TypeScript.
-This service handles design management, user authentication, image processing, and payment processing with Stripe.
+This service handles design management, user authentication, image processing, payment processing with Stripe, and sales/designer reporting.

 ## 🚀 Quick Start